1st Maine Cavalry Regiment: Maryland Campaign

 Lee split the ANV so he could continue north into Maryland while Jackson simultaneously captured Harpers Ferry.
 Meanwhile, U.S. forces accidentally found a copy of Lee's orders to his subordinate commanders, and McClellan planned to use it to isolate and defeat the separated portions of the ANV.

 The regiment was near Alexandria Wednesday morning, September 3, resting a bit.
 About noon, the 3rd Battalion (Companies E, G, K, and I), Capt.
 Taylor's command, scouted toward Fairfax.
 Reaching within two or three miles of the courthouse, they made contact with Rebel pickets and after one or two slight skirmishes with no serious results, they pulled back a couple of miles and went on picket, remaining there that night, and rejoining the regiment on Thursday.

-Word having been received that the Union wounded left on the field of Bull Run had been uncared for, on Wednesday, Company F went out after the 3rd Battallion's departure, as guard for an ambulance train sent to recover such as were still alive to where they would receive proper treatment.
+Word having been received that the Union wounded left on the field of Bull Run had been uncared for, on Wednesday, Company F went out after the 3rd Battalion's departure, as guard for an ambulance train sent to recover such as were still alive to where they would receive proper treatment.
 The troopers were horrified at the wounded men's condition, others in the regiment, when told by the returning company, counted themselves fortunate not to witness it.

 By Friday, September 5, the AoP learned Lee had moved west into the 1st Battalion's familiar Shenandoah heading north.
 The regiment recrossed the Potomac and went into camp that night on Seventh Street in Washington where it hoped for a much-needed rest for men and horses.
 Upon arrival, it was attached to Reno's 2nd Division of Burnside's IX Corps.
 McClellan had organized his army into three wings of which Maj.
 Gen. Burnside's right wing contained Maj.
 Gen. Joseph Hooker's I Corps and Reno's IX Corps.
 As a result on Thursday, September 4, the regiment crossed the Potomac and joined IX Corps as it left Washington.
 Unbeknownst the 1st Maine, Lee had crossed the Potomac into Maryland and occupied Frederick, situated 12 miles from the river, and 43 miles northwest of the capital on Saturday.
 As a result, after just one day in camp, the men were again on the march on Sunday, September 7, and by nightfall the troopers had reached Leesboro after an insufferably hot, dusty march where at times the dust, which choked men and horses, was sometimes so dense that was it impossible to see ten feet away.
 The regiment was assigned to 2nd division, and Company G, under Cpt Zebulon B. Blethen, was detailed as Reno's bodyguard when he was elevated to IX Corps command just before starting on this march.
 A day or two later, A and I were detailed as bodyguard for Brig.
 Gen. Rodman, whose 3rd Division was leading the IX Corps' advance.
 At the same time, Companies M and H were assigned as Fitz John Porter's V Corps headquarters' bodyguard.